postsharp/Metalama.Documentation/content/conceptual/troubleshooting/process-dump.md

  // ...
 "crashDumps": {
     "processes": {
+     "DotNetTool": false,
+      "BackstageWorker": false,
-      "Rider": false,
+      "OmniSharp": false,
+      "Compiler": true,
-      "RoslynCodeAnalysisService": false,
+      "TestHost": false,
       "CodeLensService": false,
       "Other": false,
-      "TestHost": false,
+      "ResharperTestRunner": false,
       "DevEnv": false,
-      "OmniSharp": false,
-      "BackstageWorker": false,
-      "DotNetTool": false,
+      "Rider": false,
-      "Compiler": false
+      "RoslynCodeAnalysisService": false
     }
 //...
 }

 ```

 ## Step 3.
 Execute Metalama

 Restart the logged processes:

- * If you are logging the `Compiler` process, restart the Roslyn compiler processes using `metalama kill`.
+ * If you decided to log the `Compiler` process, restart the Roslyn compiler processes using `metalama kill`.
- * If you are logging any design-time process, restart your IDE.
+ * If you decided to log any design-time processes, restart your IDE.

-Execute the sequence of actions that triggers the issue.
+Execute the actions that trigger the issue.

 > [!WARNING]
 > Do not forget to disable the diagnostic setting after you are done.